What is Email Authentication

 Major email providers like Gmail have even indicated that authenticated email will soon be required if a business wants to keep their email out of the spam folder.

 Email authentication is an optional, but recommended for security and deliverability, so that your brand’s email sending domain (such as example.com) can be optimized to send email with AdRoll.
 This one-time setup process will have you update some information within your DNS management tool with two kinds of information:

 - SPF, to show which IP addresses that your brand domain allows to send email from.

 - DKIM, to protect the integrity of your email content as it travels the internet.

 When email authentication is set up successfully, your AdRoll-sent email will also be able to pass DMARC — an email security policy that your business might enforce.

-Note: If you’re not familiar with DNS, or who your DNS Provider is, contact your IT person to complete this setup.
+Here is a complete guide to setting up email authentication at your DNS Provider.
+If you’re not familiar with DNS, or who your DNS Provider is, work with your IT person to complete this step.

 Once copied over, return to AdRoll and click “Verify”.
 Be patient, it may take up to an hour for your DNS Provider to get your email authentication data published across the internet, so set this aside and come back if it doesn’t immediately Verify.

 If some records are verified, but not others, double check whether the data you copied over to your DNS Provider is accurate.
 When you see "Yes" for each item under the Valid column, you’re done.

 The best way to confirm successful setup is by sending an email.
 Navigate over to Automated Emails or Newsletter Emails to send yourself a preview to check.